Geometric Control Theory Over Networks: Minimal Node Cardinality Disturbance Decoupling Problems: Introduction

 Apart from the aforementioned structured systems and \cite{conte2019invariance}, some other sporadic efforts have been made to translate the invariance conditions into network terms.
 For instance, the paper \cite{monshizadeh2015disturbance} establishes sufficient conditions for disturbance decoupling in diffusive-type multi-agent systems by means of graph partitions.

 A broad literature, starting with \cite{willems1981disturbance}, exists also on the joint problem of DDP and stability, or more generally on pole placement in DDP.
 In this perspective, recent studies have formulated the DDP as a constraint within an optimization framework \cite{sarsilmaz2024revisiting}.
 A joint minimal input cardinality DDP and pole placement problem is investigated for instance in \cite{clark2015input} for general linear systems, using very different tools such as matroids and submodular optimization.
-On a network, the extra requirements associated to pole allocation may hamper the graphical interpretation and analysis.
+On a network, the extra requirements associated with pole allocation may hamper the graphical interpretation and analysis.
 We therefore decided to disregard them, since, as it is well known, stability can always be recovered by adding sufficiently many (negative) self-loops, until diagonal dominance is achieved in the state update matrix \cite{horn2012matrix}.
 Self-loops do not interfere with our DDP formulation.

-Finally, while in this paper we are not focusing on any specific application, it is worth mentioning that there exists a wide range of networked systems in which DDP is of relevance.
-Examples from recent literature include \cite{morbidi2007leader}, where leader-follower formation control is framed as a DDP, or \cite{van2000noncooperative}, where DDP is formulated in a dynamic game context.
-Another context in which our tools could be applied is fault detection and isolation \cite{jia2020fault}, as well as the related problem of attack detection and identification; see e.g., \cite{pasqualetti2013attack}.
+Finally, while in this paper we are not focusing on any specific application, it is worth mentioning that there exists a wide range of networked systems in which DDPs are of relevance.
+Apart from classical problems of protecting strategic nodes in real-world networks such as power grids, traffic systems, IT infrastructures, examples from the recent literature include \cite{morbidi2007leader}, where leader-follower formation control is framed as a DDP, or \cite{van2000noncooperative}, where DDP is formulated within a dynamic game framework.
+Another context in which our tools could be applied is fault detection and isolation, see for instance \cite{jia2020fault}, or \cite{lunze2006control}, where control reconfiguration after actuator failures is shown to be equivalent to a DDP.
+The related problem of attack detection and identification can also be rephrased along similar lines, see, e.g., \cite{pasqualetti2013attack}.

 The rest of the paper is organized as follows.
 After a recap of geometric control theory in Section~\ref{sec:geom-contr}, the DDP problem over networks is solved in Section~\ref{sec:standard-DDP}, while in Section~\ref{sec:min-node-DDP} we formulate and solve the minimal-node DDP.
 The synthesis of feedback laws is in Section~\ref{sec:feedback}.
+The proofs of all results are given in the Appendices.